Vice President, Finance

 Freddie Mac Multifamily continued to generate strong returns for U.S. taxpayers.

-YTD 2016 was the highest three quarters YTD of production we’ve seen for Multifamily business.
-Loan purchases created liquidity in multifamily housing markets while continuing to support workforce housing, Small Balance Loans and Manufactured Housing Communities.
+Our loan purchases created liquidity in multifamily housing markets while continuing to support workforce housing, Small Balance Loans and Manufactured Housing Communities.

 We financed residential units for renters living in a wide variety of housing markets.
 The housing units we financed were spread across large, medium and small markets.